Products

 Dental Charges in Scotland, Wales, and Northern Ireland

-The charge bands and practices described above apply to NHS England.
+The charge bands and practices above apply to NHS England.
 Charges differ elsewhere, sometimes significantly.

 Scotland